- Debit vs Credit in Accounting

 - Employee’s reimbursements – Occasional traveling, other reimbursements.

 - Small bank charges – franking, Notary, etc.

 - For sending greetings or sweets to clients or customer on Diwali or other festivals.

 Few incomes which may be taken into cash;

 - Scrap sales – small amounts to unorganized vendors.

 - Sale of old newspaper etc.

-For smooth transaction through cash, three person are part of the transaction.
+For a smooth transaction through cash, three-person are part of the transaction.
 Preparer (Cashier), Authoriser ( Higher Management) and Receiver ( claimed by).

 Also, have a look at what is Cash and Cash Equivalents

 Cashier is generally the most trusted person in the finance team as he possesses hard cash of the organization.
 His Job is right to start from withdrawing the amount from the bank to settle expenses and generally includes accounting for the same.
 We can summarise the job of cashier in the following points;